 • Use all the primary keywords

 • It tells the viewers precisely what the business is

 • Conveys the USP (‘24-hour service’, ‘new cars for rent’)

 • Decided who should click and who shouldn’t (only those who are willing to pay around $150/ day on a rented car should click the ad)

 • Has a clear CTA (‘call us now to book’)

 If you are still unsure whether your ad copy will lead to clicks, you can always run a test using the A/B testing method.

 6. Adding Ad Extensions to your Ad

 Clickable ad extensions will lead to more conversions and CTRs.
 For example, if you add a call extension to your advertisement, your clients can directly place a call to you just by clicking on it.
-Ad extensions also occupy more space on the search page, thereby making your advertisement more prominent.
+Ad extensions also occupy more space on the search page, making your advertisement more prominent.

-We hope that we have successfully answered the question ‘How to build a savage Google Ads campaign with this step-by-step guide.’
+We hope we have successfully answered the question ‘How to build a savage Google Ads campaign with this step-by-step guide.’
 So, create your Google Ads account now and get ready to advertise your business.